Union (1799 ship): Career

 On 5 March 1801 Bolton encountered the French privateer Gironde.
 Gironde was armed with 26 guns and had a complement of 260 men; reportedly, Bolton had 70 people (including passengers - presumably most of them the crew from Union), aboard her.
 Small arms fire from Gironde helped her overwhelm Bolton's defences; Gironde then ran into Bolton and captured her.
 The engagement, which lasted about an hour, caused considerable damage to both ships.
 Two passengers on Bolton were killed, and six of her crew, including Captain Watson, were wounded; Gironde had no casualties.

 On 12 March HMS Leda recaptured Bolton, as Bolton was on her way to Bordeaux.
 Leda sent Bolton into Plymouth.
 Bolton arrived at Plymouth on 14 March.

+In 1801, at least 23 British vessels in the triangular trade were lost.
+The source for this data did not record any losses as occurring on the homeward leg.
+This is not surprising as often reports in Lloyd's List, the source of the data, did not always specify which vessels sailing home from the West Indies were Guineamen.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.